Aircloak/aircloak/air/docs/content/sql.md

 - Conditions in the `HAVING` clause must not refer to non-aggregated fields.
 - Aliases can be used in the `WHERE`, `GROUP BY`, `ORDER BY` and `HAVING` clauses, as long as the alias doesn't conflict with a column name in one of the selected tables.
 - If an integer is specified in the `GROUP BY` or `ORDER BY` clause, it represents a 1-based position in the select list.
 The corresponding expression from the select list is used as the grouping or ordering expression.
 - Values of type `datetime with timezone` are not supported.
 The timezone information will be dropped and the value will be exposed as a simple `datetime` in the UTC format.
 - The order of rows in subqueries is not preserved in the outer query.
 Add an `ORDER BY` clause in the outer query if you want a specific order.
 - When `NULL` handling is not specified in an `ORDER BY` in a subquery (either `NULLS FIRST` or `NULLS LAST`) the default handling for the underlying datasource will be used.
-For postgres that means that `NULL` values will be treated as larger than all other values.
+For PostgreSQL that means that `NULL` values will be treated as larger than all other values.
 For MySQL, SQL Server, and MongoDB they will be treated as smaller than all other values.
 The top-level query always defaults to treating `NULL` values as larger than other values.
 - Using a `column_expression` in place of a `filter_expression` will implicitly compare the value of that